jfoshea/Driver-Behavioral-Cloning/writeup_report.md

 - Flipped images are added to augment the data set.
 This help generalize training and not memorize this specific track.
 - Steering measurements are added to augment the measurements.
 This helps the network to generalize training and not always steer to the left.
 - Images are normalized for zero mean and equal variance using the suggested method `Lambda(lambda x: (x / 255.0) - 0.5)` within keras.
-- Images are cropped in Keras to exclude skyline and hood of the car which focuses training on the road.
+- Images are cropped to exclude skyline and hood of the car which focuses training on the road.
-- Histogram Equalization applied in an attempt to handle shadows.
+- Random Brightness are added to augment the data set.
+Images with different brightness are achieved by first converting images to HSV, scaling up or down the V channel and converting back to the RGB channel.
+[Reference](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9)
+- Images are finally converted from RGB to YUV as suggested in the Nvidia model.

 ### Model Design and Architecture